Wood Magic Forest Fair

 The SC forestry community’s signature educational event

-Now in its 22nd year, the Wood Magic Forest Fair is a free, fun, forestry-fact-filled field trip and festival for fifth-graders.
+Now in its 25th year, the Wood Magic Forest Fair is a free, fun, forestry-fact-filled field trip and festival for fourth-graders.
 A day program of forestry-related educational experiences and demonstrations, the fair combines hands-on activities with visually engaging presentations to teach children about the importance of forest lands to wildlife, the economy and our daily quality of life.

 The key takeaway from Wood Magic is that through sustainable management, we can enjoy the many benefits of a growing forest and can also harvest trees for the thousands of useful products that improve our quality of life.